Best Non Dairy Milk for Frothing: Is There a Winner?

 There are different options available, including conventional, canned and raw versions.
 Still, whichever type of coconut milk you choose, your cortado coffee is going to taste like coconut.

-Don’t get me wrong, that could be totally delicious, it’s just that your espresso is going to be completely overwhelmed.
+Don’t get me wrong, a coconut milk latte can be totally delicious, it’s just that your espresso is going to be completely overwhelmed.
 Again, I’d say your best bet is to blend coconut milk with something else.
 Rice milk springs to mind!

 You might be tempted by a “best selling” option like Pacific Foods Organic Coconut Plant-Based Beverage.
 However, be warned that coconut isn’t even the first in a long list of ingredients.